 them and then you surprise them with the humor.
 A cardinal rule in your dynamic public speaking skills is "Don't be afraid to do the unexpected."
 Humor is one of the attention getting devices that can take your audience to the peaks of intensity, which is evidence of your mastery of these dynamic public speaking skills.

-or decide how much time you are expected to talk.
+To get started in figuring the placement of your humor, first find out or decide how much time you are expected to talk.
 Divide this time into

 equal segments.
 If the percentage of humor is to be low, you might make